wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 * Configure server-side rate limit for requests.
 * Use CAPTCHA solutions.
 * Search your application analytics for the bot attack signs.

+### API abuse - Account takeover

+**Attack**

+**Wallarm code:** `api_abuse`

+**Description:**

+A type of cyber attack where a malicious actor gains access to someone else's account without their permission or knowledge.
+This can happen when an attacker obtains a user's login credentials through various means such as phishing, malware, or social engineering.
+Once they have access to the account, they can use it for various purposes, such as stealing sensitive information, conducting fraudulent transactions, or spreading spam or malware.
+Account takeover attacks can have serious consequences for individuals and businesses, including financial losses, reputational damage, and loss of trust.

+**Wallarm behavior:**

+Wallarm detects API abuse only if the filtering node has version 4.2 or above.

+The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following account takeover bot types:

+* [Credential cracking](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-007_Credential_Cracking.html) includes brute force, dictionary (word list) and guessing attacks used against authentication processes of the application to identify valid account credentials.
+* [Credential stuffing](https://owasp.org/www-community/attacks/Credential_stuffing) is the automated injection of stolen user credentials into website login forms, in order to fraudulently gain access to user accounts.

+**Remediation:**

+You may follow these recommendations:

+* Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
+* Use strong passwords.
+* Enable two-factor authentication.
+* Use CAPTCHA solutions.
+* Monitor accounts for suspicious activities.

+### API abuse - Security crawlers

+**Attack**

+**Wallarm code:** `api_abuse`

+**Description:**

+While security crawlers are designed to scan websites and detect vulnerabilities and security issues, they can also be used for malicious purposes.
+Malicious actors may use them to identify vulnerable websites and exploit them for their own gain.

+Furthermore, some security crawlers may be poorly designed and inadvertently cause harm to websites by overwhelming servers, causing crashes, or creating other types of disruptions.

+**Wallarm behavior:**

+Wallarm detects API abuse only if the filtering node has version 4.2 or above.

+The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following security crawlers bot types:

+* [Fingerprinting](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-004_Fingerprinting.html) exploits specific requests which are sent to the application eliciting information in order to profile the application.
+* [Footprinting](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-018_Footprinting.html) is an information gathering with the objective of learning as much as possible about the composition, configuration and security mechanisms of the application.
+* [Vulnerability scanning](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-014_Vulnerability_Scanning) is characterized by service vulnerability search.

+**Remediation:**

+You may follow these recommendations:

+* Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
+* Implement security measures: Make sure your website has security measures in place, such as SSL certificates, firewalls, and intrusion detection software.
+* Use Captcha: Implement Captcha, a tool that helps identify if a user is a human or a bot.
+This will help prevent malicious bots from crawling your website.
+* Implement rate limiting: Rate limiting will limit the number of requests that can be made to your website within a certain timeframe.
+This will prevent bots from overwhelming your website with requests.
+* Monitor traffic: Monitor your website traffic and look for patterns that may indicate malicious activity.
+This can help you identify and block malicious bots.
+* Use robots.txt: Create a robots.txt file to tell search engine crawlers which pages they can and cannot crawl.
+This can help prevent malicious bots from crawling pages that contain sensitive data.
+* Regularly update software: Keep your website software and plugins up to date to ensure you have the latest security patches and fixes.
+* Use a content delivery network (CDN): A CDN can help distribute traffic to your website and reduce the load on your server.
+This can also help protect against DDoS attacks, which are commonly used by malicious bots.

+### API abuse - Scraping

+**Attack**

+**Wallarm code:** `api_abuse`

+**Description:**

+**Wallarm behavior:**

+Wallarm detects API abuse only if the filtering node has version 4.2 or above.

+The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the [scraping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-011_Scraping) bot type which is collecting accessible data and/or processed output from the application that may result in private or non-free content becoming available for any user.

+**Remediation:**

+You may follow these recommendations:

+* Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
+* Implement CAPTCHA or other anti-bot measures: CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a test that is used to determine whether the user is a human or a bot.
+Implementing CAPTCHA or other anti-bot measures can help prevent automated scraping tools from accessing your website.
+* Use Robots.txt: Robots.txt is a file that is placed in the root directory of a website and is used to instruct search engines and other bots which pages of the website they are allowed to crawl.
+You can use this file to block bots that you don't want to access your website.
+* Monitor traffic patterns: Monitoring traffic patterns can help you identify scraping attempts in real-time.
+Tools such as Google Analytics can help you monitor your website traffic and detect unusual activity.
+* Rate limiting: Rate limiting is a technique used to limit the number of requests that can be made to a website within a certain time period.
+This can help prevent scraping tools from overloading your website with requests.
+* Obfuscate or encrypt data: Obfuscating or encrypting your data can make it more difficult for scraping tools to read and extract your data.
+* Legal action: If you suspect that your website is being maliciously scraped, you can take legal action against the scraper.
+This can include sending cease and desist letters, filing a complaint with the scraper's hosting provider, or pursuing legal action in court.

 ##  The list of special attacks and vulnerabilities